 The C40 has all the essentials going for it – robust build, a good sound and an inexpensive price.
 The C40, or its current version C40II, is the world’s most popular entry-level nylon string guitar and you can’t go wrong with it.
 Enough said.

 The top wood of the C40II is a spruce laminate and the wood on the sides and back tends to be one of Meranti or Nato.
-At this level of pricing, these wood alternatives are more practical and cost-effective rather than having huge differences in sound quality.
+At this level of pricing, these wood alternatives are practical and cost-effective choices.
 The model has 18 frets.

-If anything, this proves a good artiste can play on even a beginner’s guitar and make it sound good.
+If this video proves anything, it is that a good artiste can play on even a beginner’s guitar and make it sound good.

 Check the price of Yamaha C40II at Sweetwater